 Away from the countryside, the towns of Lancashire are often a unique blend of a past rooted in the Industrial Revolution with the modern day.
 The most recent rejuvenation project is possibly that of the administrative capital, Preston.
 Only a city since 2012, the centre is just just finishing a revamp at the time of writing, yet you don’t need to look far beyond the modern shops of the High Street to see the clues a successful industrial past.
 The natural centre of Lancashire is Lancaster of course – just a short bike ride away from us here at Moss Wood.
 Lancaster is full of history dating back to Roman times and is as full of life today as it has always been.
 There are tours of the various historic buildings and Lancaster Castle is a particularly worthwhile visit.

 After a day of exploring, you will no doubt need refreshing!
-There are countless traditional pubs around – read here about a few near us in Cockerham – where you can grab a drink and a lovely meal.
+There are countless traditional pubs around where you can grab a drink and a lovely meal.
 The county is, of course, famous for Lancashire Hotpot, but there is much more than that to the food.
 A range of foods call Lancashire home, such as black pudding, Eccles and Chorley cakes, butter pie, Lancashire cheese and even fish and chips!

-With so much to see and do – Lancashire is a great place to make your holiday home.
+With so much to see and do – Lancashire is a great place to enjoy a touring holiday or purchase your very own holiday home!
 Whether you want a place to get away from it all, or a base of operations for family adventures, Moss Wood is ideally located – just 5 minutes from M6 Junction 33 (Lancaster South).
 We have a range of static caravans for sale as well as hard-standing and fully serviced pitches for touring caravans to visit.
 Why not come and pay us a visit!